 Walter Cunningham in To Kill a Mockingbird.
 As a result of going barefooted in barnyards, he also gets hookworms.
 Scout notes that plenty of the farm kids wear shoes the first day of school and discard them until it gets cold.

-In Cryptonomicon, Neil Stephenson makes a point of bringing up how the foot structure of the natives who capture Goto Dengo implies that they have never worn shoes.
+In Cryptonomicon, Neal Stephenson makes a point of bringing up how the foot structure of the natives who capture Goto Dengo implies that they have never worn shoes.
 This helps contrast their savagery and poverty to his more civilized expectations.

 Velvet McIntyre because Wrestling Doesn't Pay.
 Her boots were stolen in real life so she just decided to wrestle barefoot.